-This guide features several of our Genevieve Foster titles as the foundation for this rich study.
+Study the early American time period in-depth with the Genevieve Foster "World" titles as the foundation for this rich study.
 Books by other Newbery Award-winning authors are also used, including James Daugherty, Esther Forbes and Jean Lee Latham.
-This comprehensive study, beginning in the 15th century and stretching to the U.S. Civil War, will be a memorable and insightful experience for you and your students.
+This comprehensive study, beginning in the mid 1400s and stretching to the mid 1800s with the Civil War, will be a memorable and insightful experience for you and your students.

 About the Authors: Rea is a homeschooling mother of six whose determination to teach history using quality literature rather than standard textbooks inspired her to research what was available to accomplish that purpose.
-The result has been a series of History Through Literature study guides all designed to acquaint the reader with the best children's literature available on the subject.
+The result has been a series of History Through Literature teacher guides all designed to acquaint the reader with the best children's literature available on the subject.
 Rea holds a Masters Degree in Children's Literature from The Center for the Study of Children's Literature, Simmons College in Boston.